wintory/BattleShip-1/README.md

 ## How to play

-In the beginning, you must start your first match by request to `/game/new`, after that you can choose position to shoot in match by request to `/game/shoot/:x/:y`.
+In the beginning, you must start your first match by request to `/game/new`, after that you can choose a position to shoot in match by request to `/game/shoot/:x/:y`.
 The response will tell you if it hit or miss or you just sank the ship.

-You can check your shoot history of current match by request to `/game/shoot/history` or check match history `/game/match/history`.
+You can check your shoot history of the current match by request to `/game/shoot/history` or check match history `/game/match/history`.

-Also if you want to check your stats you can request to `/stats`.
+Also, if you want to check your stats you can request to `/stats`.
 The response will show only win,hit,miss and sunk.

-If you want to delete your playing data you must request to `/game/deactive`.
+If you want to delete your player data, you must request to `/game/deactivate`.

-You can't request new match if your last match is still on going.
-If you want to request new match you must give up on your last match by request to `/game/giveup` to give up your last match.
+You can't request new match if your last match is still ongoing.
+If you want to request a new match you must give up on your last match by request to `/game/giveup` to give up your last match.

-Do not share your player name to anyone, or other player can play your match or deactive your data.
+Do not share your player name to anyone, or another player can play your match or deactivate your data.